 Assistant Professor, Department of Family Health.

-BA Psychology, Texas A&M University, College Station, 2001; BSN, Texas Woman's University - Houston, 2004; MSN, University of Texas Health Science Center at Houston, 2010; Post-MSN Nursing Education, University of Texas Health Science Center at Houston, 2013; PhD Nursing, University of Texas Health Science Center at Houston, 2013.
+BA Psychology, Texas A&M University, College Station, 2001; BSN, Texas Woman's University Houston, 2004; MSN, The University of Texas School of Nursing at Houston, 2010; Post-MSN Nursing Education, The University of Texas School of Nursing at Houston, 2013; PhD in Nursing, The University of Texas School of Nursing at Houston, 2013; PhD in Nursing, The University of Texas School of Nursing at Houston, 2013; PhD in Nursing, The University of Texas School of Nursing at Houston, 2013; PhD in Nursing, The University of Texas School of Nursing at Houston, 2013; PhD in Nursing, The University of Texas School of Nursing at Houston, 2013; PhD in Nursing, The University of Texas School of Nursing at Houston, 2013.